Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 ![Array of vertex structures](./media/vertex_structure_array.png)

 Such a structure must be presented to the shader.
-For this purpose, the OpenGL® ES program first invokes the `glEnableVertexAttribArray()` function to enable each parameter.
+For this purpose, the OpenGL&reg; ES program first invokes the `glEnableVertexAttribArray()` function to enable each parameter.
 After that, the `glVertexAttribPointer()` function is called.
 In this function, the first parameter denotes the parameter index, the second specifies the number (1, 2, 3, or 4) of components per parameter, fifth specifies the byte distance between the consecutive parameters of the same kind, and the sixth points to the first occurrence of the parameter in bytes.
-The OpenGL® ES program shown in the following example details `position`, `normal`, and `texCoord` parameters.
+The OpenGL&reg; ES program shown in the following example details `position`, `normal`, and `texCoord` parameters.

 ```
 int stride = sizeof(VertexStruct); /* VertexStruct with 3 attributes */